M-TalhaSahin/SoftwareTestingCourseProject/README.md

 # SoftwareTestingCourseProject
-A project sample for user interface automation
+Example of a simple project for UI automation

 Developed as a Software Testing course project (Eskişehir Osmangazi University)